Northern aspect of peaks on the Beatout (from left to right: Pfeifferhorn, Upwop, Chipman Peak, & Thunder Mountain), with Lightning Ridge illuminated

 This marked the start of our struggles in beating our way out of Upper Bells Canyon (I guess this is where the Beatout route gets its name).
 We had to re-ascend the ridge to the west of us, using any tree branches we could find to get up the steep and muddy 70-degree slopes.
 I slipped quite a few times but luckily didn’t get too dirty in the process.
 David lost his glasses at one point as well, which we figured must gotten knocked off the top of his head by one of the many branches we had to duck under.
 Eventually, closer to the top of the ridge just to the west of the upper reservoir we spotted some more cairns, and at this point the route-finding down to the north shore was easy enough.
 Across the water we spotted a tent, marking the first sign of other people since we were on the summit of the Pfeifferhorn.

-At the north shore there was now a very visible trail, but this was fool’s gold as it promptly disappeared shortly later.
+At the north shore there was now a very visible trail, but this was fool’s gold as it promptly disappeared shortly thereafter.
 We continued down the drainage, staying slightly west of the runoff from the reservoir, and despite the fact that this was our first time up here and there was often no obvious way to get down or any cairns, I felt we performed quite admirably in our route-finding.
 On our way down, we encountered a mixture of boulders, smooth granite slabs, swampy meadows (the previous night’s rain probably being the main contributor), and dense bushes and trees to navigate.
 Luckily, we never had to beat our way through any thick vegetation though, as we were always able to find a way around if we took a few seconds to reassess our position.
 The scenery all around us was very green and lush, but due to the difficult terrain we had to keep our eyes down when not looking for the best route, which prevented us from enjoying the scenery as much as I would have liked.
 The route we took seemed to be the path of least resistance, but even with careful route-finding I doubt I’d be able to duplicate it on a return trip.
 Having mud stuck on the bottoms of my shoes also made descending the many granite slabs a slippery challenge.

 We finally found an identifiable trail at the point where the run-off from the upper reservoir joined with a stream coming down in parallel from the west side of Upper Bells Canyon, and it was refreshing to know that now we had lost over half of the 6,000 feet of elevation from Thunder Mountain to the Bells Canyon Trailhead, and now just had half of that to go on an actual trail.
 We took one last break, during which I finished my snacks (and enjoyed some of the jerky that Kendrick had brought along) and distributed some Advil to help ease the descent.
 Upon getting off of the log we’d been sitting on, my feet suddenly felt like they were on fire, so I decided to take off my boots to inspect.
 Some big blisters had begun to form under my big toes, but the main problem was that my feet were completely soggy and soaked (they had that wrinkly look as if I’d been in a pool or tub all day).
 I’m not sure if it was all from sweat or from water spilling over the tops of my boots during my traipse through one of the marshy sections up above, but luckily I had brought a pair of low-top athletic cotton socks to put under my wicking socks, which helped keep my feet dry the rest of the way down (this was the first time I’ve brought extra socks, which I’m so glad I did in this case, since my feet would have gotten thrashed on the way down, otherwise).